salt-labs/docs/content/guides/paas/stages/_index.md

 description: "The Stages of a PaaS project."
 type: "docs"
 weight: 1
-draft: true
+draft: false
 ---

 ## Overview

-The stages of a PaaS project.
+The stages of a Kubernetes PaaS project.

 ### Stage 1: Discovery and Assessment

 - Assess the existing infrastructure and applications
 - Identify requirements and constraints
-- Perform a skills gap analysis to determine training needs Evaluate current CI/CD processes
+- Perform a skills gap analysis to determine training needs
+- Evaluate current CI/CD processes

 ### Stage 2: Planning and Design